chiahsing-loh/Command-Line-in-Linux/README.md

 The 8th-10th characters indicate the read `r`, write `w`, and execute `x` permissions for the owner type of **other**.
 This owner type consists of all other users on the system apart from the user and the group.
 When one of these characters is a hyphen `-` instead, that indicates that this permission is not granted for others.

-Permissions can be set using bit positions that determine the read `r`, write `w`, and execute `x` access on a file or directory.
+Permissions can also be set using bit positions that determine the read `r`, write `w`, and execute `x` access on a file or directory.

 | Binary | Octal | Permissions |